fenilmodi00/awesome-akash/supabase/README.md

 ## Access and Configuration

 Once deployed, you can access the Supabase Studio at the provided URI for the `studio` service.
-By default, the following credentials are available:

-- **Supabase Anon Key**: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyAgCiAgICAicm9sZSI6ICJhbm9uIiwKICAgICJpc3MiOiAic3VwYWJhc2UtZGVtbyIsCiAgICAiaWF0IjogMTY0MTc2OTIwMCwKICAgICJleHAiOiAxNzk5NTM1NjAwCn0.dc_X5iR_VP_qT0zsiyj_I_OZ2T9FtRU2BBNWN8Bu4GE`
-- **Supabase Service Key**: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyAgCiAgICAicm9sZSI6ICJzZXJ2aWNlX3JvbGUiLAogICAgImlzcyI6ICJzdXBhYmFzZS1kZW1vIiwKICAgICJpYXQiOiAxNjQxNzY5MjAwLAogICAgImV4cCI6IDE3OTk1MzU2MDAKfQ.knhOrPKq1GjejLQr7fuiRBFILwzKxrpxBvzYEJXKy8E`
-- **JWT Secret**: `super-secret-jwt-token-with-at-least-32-characters`

-⚠️ **Important Security Notice**: The deployment uses default keys and secrets for demonstration purposes.
-For production use, you should modify the `deploy.yaml` file to use your own secure keys and secrets.

-### Modifying Security Settings

-For a production deployment, you should change these values in the `deploy.yaml` file:

-1. `JWT_SECRET` and `PGRST_JWT_SECRET` - Generate a secure random string
-2. Database passwords
-3. Generate new anon and service keys
+You'll need to use the keys you configured in the deployment YAML.

 ## Data Persistence